JonasReich/OpenUnrealConventions/C++/README.md

 ## Fundamental Type Aliases

 Instead of using built-in types like int and short, the UE4 typedefs should be used:
-- NULLPTR_TYPE for the type of nullptr, the nullptr should still be used
+- NULLPTR_TYPE for the type of nullptr, the nullptr literal should still be used
 - TCHAR for character
 - uint8, uint16, uint32, uint64 for unsigned integers
 - int8, int16, int32, int64 for signed integers